mistio/mist-ce/README.md

     }
 ```

-Finally, update `CORE_URI` in Mist's settings and restart it.
+Finally, update `PORTAL_URI` in Mist's settings and restart it.

 ##### Monitoring methods